-A limited number of twelve-month stand-alone tuition and service fee waivers are available on a competitive basis.
+A limited number of stand-alone tuition and service fee waivers are available on a competitive basis.
 All assessed fees other than the service fee are the students' responsibility.
 Students should consult their departments for specific application procedures and deadlines.
-Among the factors and evidence considered in the review of applications for tuition and service fee waivers are the following:
+Among the factors and evidence considered in the review of applications for tuition and service fee waivers are grade-point average, professional and academic experience, evidence of academic or professional distinction, and publications and scholarship.